A new bullying prevention startup

 View the CEO Role →

-CEO of New Bullying Prevention Startup
+CEO of Bullying Prevention Startup

 One of the best interventions for chronic bullying is group therapy - an ideal setting to build social, problem-solving, and coping skills.
 Yet 98% of therapy is individual.